deployment-academy/deployment-academy.github.io/content/about/_index.md

 ---
 Deployment is a tech blog focused on Software Engineering and DevSecOps.

-You should expect to see here content about things I'm learning or researching to solve real problems, which might be the most interesting and relevant topics, but I also like writing about more foundational and structural concepts and tools for knowledge sharing.
+You should expect to see here content about things I'm learning or researching to solve real problems, which may be the most interesting and relevant topics.
+But I also like writing about more foundational and introductory-level concepts and tools for knowledge sharing.

 The best way to contact me and/or provide feedback is via [Twitter](https://twitter.com/soeiro_santos).